Himzo Polovina: Early life and career beginnings

 Polovina was born on 11 March 1927 in Mostar, Bosnia and Herzegovina.
 His father, Mušan Polovina, was an Austro-Hungarian soldier during World War I. During his service in Ljubljana, he met and married Ivanka Hlebec, making Himzo Polovina the child of an ethnically mixed marriage between a Bosniak father and a Slovene mother.

-Himzo was introduced to music and singing as a young child.
+Himzo was introduced to music and singing as a child.
 His father played the šargija and would often sing sevdalinka songs.
 As their father sang, Himzo and his siblings sang along in unison.

 In the late 1930s, right before World War II broke out, Polovina was taught to play the violin by renowned Czech professor and violinist Karel Malaček.

 From 1947 until he left for Sarajevo, he was a member of the folk ensemble "Abrašević", with whom he toured cities and villages across Yugoslavia.
 He loved the "richness" of the Bosnian national costume, and wore it every time he performed.

 While he was a student of medical school in 1950, he was a member of the student cultural club "Slobodan Princip – Seljo" and performed with several other cultural clubs.
-During this, he successfully completed medical school and became a psychiatrist.
+During this, he completed medical school and became a psychiatrist.
 In practice, he successfully applied methods of psychiatry, socio-therapy and music therapy.
 He continued to work in his profession even after becoming a successful singer.
 Polovina was a respected doctor in the Jagomir mental rehabilitation hospital in Sarajevo until his death.